-The government introduced a tax incentive for large companies, imaginatively called ‘The Large Company Scheme’ in 2002 to encourage investment in research and development and drive innovation in the UK.
-Large companies are given a taxable credit of 12% (11% prior to the 1st January 2018) on qualifying expenditure on research and development.
+The government introduced a tax incentive for large companies, imaginatively called ‘The Large Company Scheme’ in 2002, to encourage investment in research and development and drive innovation in the UK.
+Luckily this has changed name to Research and Development Expenditure Credit, and allows Large companies a taxable credit of 12% (11% prior to the 1st January 2018) on qualifying expenditure on research and development.

 The initiative has been supported by successive governments.
 This is because the underlying philosophy is that innovation and the development of new technologies, is fundamental to the success of UK Plc.